devendraghormare/AI-projects/README.md

 ## Features

-* 🔍 Converts user questions to SQL using GPT-4o/GPT-3.5
+* 🔍 Converts user questions to SQL using GPT-4o
-* 📊 Executes SQL queries on a live Postgres/SQLite DB
+* 📊 Executes SQL queries on a live Postgres
 * 📂 Extracts schema context dynamically (with caching)
 * ⚡ Caches LLM outputs and query results for speed
 * 🔐 Validates SQL for safety (prevents risky modifications)